FOREX-Dollar slips on dovish Fed remarks, China hopes help euro

 "They're firmly engaged here, and I think they want to stop it from trading at that 4 level," said Chris Turner, head of markets at ING.

-Israeli air strikes hammered Gaza on Tuesday, razing entire districts and filling morgues with dead Palestinians as Israel took revenge for the Hamas assaults that have triggered some of the worst blood-letting in 75 years of conflict.
+Israeli air strikes hammered Gaza on Tuesday, razing entire districts and filling morgues with dead Palestinians as Israel took revenge for the Hamas assaults.

 World FX rates https://tmsnrt.rs/2RBWI5E